appsquickly/typhoon/README.md

 more to it!", so to say.

 So, with that in mind, imagine that you had an app that gives weather reports.
-At first you go for a free weather report provider, but in future you'd like to integrate one with more features.
-So you make a WeatherClient protocol and back it with the simple implementation.
+At first you go for a free weather report provider, but in future you'd like to integrate a weather service with more features.
+So you make a WeatherClient protocol and back it initially with the simple implementation.

 In traditional software development you might have a View Controller thus: